sjsucmpe272SP22/ValueEats/README.md

 **Approach**

 To create this web application we used HTML,CSS and javascript as frontend Where the admins are responsible for the deployment and maintenance of Vending Machines.
 Restaurant owners will be log into the application and load the food in the Valueeats vending machines and update the loaded food details in the application.This will trigger an email to the registered users in that nearby locality.
-The application users can login to the application and prebook the desired food items and collect the food in their leisure or they can directly collect the food in person from the vending machines.We used SpringBoot as the backend framework and MySQL for handling the databases and nodejs(express) for the backend API.
+The application users can login to the application and prebook the desired food items and collect the food in their leisure or they can directly collect the food in person from the vending machines.We used SpringBoot as the backend framework and MySQL for handling the databases.

 **Persona(s)**